adityapaul04/Netflix-clone-html-css/README.md

 A simplified clone of the Netflix homepage using HTML and CSS.

 ## Features
-- Accurate replication of the Amazon homepage layout
+- Accurate replication of the Netflix homepage layout

 ## Technologies Used
 - HTML